An agreement about child support payments where both parties obtain independent legal advice.

 - the value of a transferred asset

-Binding agreements and your family payments
+How binding child support agreements affect your family payments

 You can agree on amounts less than the child support assessment.
 If this happens, we’ll still use your child support assessment to calculate your Family Tax Benefit.
 We call this a notional assessment.